 If you have decided that your pool is not worth keeping, you may be wondering how to get rid of it.
 The easiest (and least expensive) option, of course, is to just fill in the pool with dirt.
-But would full removal be better?
+But would a full pool removal be better than a partial pool removal?

-Let us first discuss the steps involved with filling the pool with dirt.
+Let us first discuss the steps involved in filling the pool with dirt.
 Then we will talk about which is better: filling it yourself or opting to hire a pool demolition contractor.

 Know Your Property